neonstasiya/encrypther/README.md

 ## 📝 Content Management

 Non-technical editors can update content using Markdown files in the `src/content/` directory.

+**📖 Complete content editing guide:** [src/content/README.md](src/content/README.md)

-Each page has its own content directory with well-documented frontmatter.
+Each page has its own content directory with well-documented frontmatter for easy editing.

-See [Content README](./src/content/README.md) for a complete guide.

 ## 🤝 Contributing